Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly specifies the tool lists local LLM model classes and includes key attributes (params, dense/MoE, native context).
-It distinctly sets itself apart from sibling tools which focus on hardware or cost.
+The description clearly states the tool lists local LLM model classes with specific attributes (params, dense/MoE, native context).
+The verb 'list' and resource 'model classes' are precise, and it distinguishes itself from sibling tools like list_hardware.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.